kalkiG108/Object-Localisation/README.md

 USAGE / REQUIREMENTS
 -
-Python 3.x
+Python 3.x,
-TensorFlow 2.x
+TensorFlow 2.x,
-NumPy
+NumPy,
-Matplotlib
+Matplotlib,
-TensorFlow Datasets
+TensorFlow Datasets.

-Running the Code
+Running the Code.

 Clone the repository.

-Install the required packages.
+Installing the required packages.

-Run the notebook or script to train the model and visualize the results.
+Runing the notebook or script to train the model and visualize the results.

 CONCLUSION
 -